hadmacker/asd_notes/RESOURCES.md

   * Written by a parent with an autistic child from the perspective of her role as an educator, with practical insights focused around education and accomodations at school.
   * :star: Highly recommended.
 * [I have been buried under years of dust, Valerie Gilpeer & Emily Grodin](https://www.amazon.ca/Have-Been-Buried-Under-Years/dp/0062984349)
-  * A powerful book on advocating for education, IEP insights, and finding success using controversial techniques for communication.
+  * A powerful book on advocating for education, IEP insights, and finding success using controversial techniques (Facilitated Communication) for communication breakthroughs.
   * :star: Highly recommended.
 * [An Anthropologist on Mars, Oliver Sacks](https://www.amazon.ca/Anthropoogist-Mars-Oliver-Sacks/dp/0394281519)
   * Profiles of interesting neurological patients, including Temple Grandin.